 Our research has surfaced nine building blocks that help establish the four practices, but more are likely to emerge over time.

-Long-established organizations tend to start by adopting two or three building blocks in response to specific issues facing the enterprise, and use them alongside a more traditional strategy process to add elements of an adaptive approach.
+Most traditional enterprises will initially focus on the subset of building blocks that will help them establish the two or so core practices on which they're focusing first.
+They use these building blocks in response to specific issues and alongside a more traditional strategy process to add elements of an adaptive approach.
 Companies that were born digital often use many more building blocks.

 Building blocks cover:

 - Inputs: How ideas, insights and information relevant to strategy are generated, obtained or captured.
 The blocks are real-time insights, crowdsourcing and continual scanning.